AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 A _vanilla_ installation is a clean installation of a specified version tag or branch for a specific release version.

 The `bin/uct core:code:changes` command checks if there is a vanilla instance in your system.
-If this is the first time using a vanilla installation, an interactive command-line question prompts you to download the vanilla project from the [!DNL Adobe Commerce] repository (`https://repo.magento.com/`).
+If this is the first time using a vanilla installation, an interactive command-line question prompts you to download the vanilla project from the Adobe Commerce repository (`https://repo.magento.com/`).

-You can run an [!DNL Upgrade Compatibility Tool] command with the `--vanilla-dir` option to specify the [!DNL Adobe Commerce] vanilla installation directory.
+You can run an [!DNL Upgrade Compatibility Tool] command with the `--vanilla-dir` option to specify the Adobe Commerce vanilla installation directory.

 See the [Deploy vanilla instance](https://devdocs.magento.com/contributor-guide/contributing.html#vanilla-pr) topic for more information.